eugene7505/VEiP/README.md

 # VEiP - Verification and Enforcement using Insertion for oPacity

 ##Introduction
 VEiP is a Java based toolbox for verification and enforcement of opacity properties formulated in Discrete Event Systems.
-The toolbox is still under active development.
-Its full version expects to provide the following functionality:
+While some features are still under development, VEiP can be downloaded for features that are already implemented.
+The full version of VEiP expects to provide the following functionality:

 Logical models:
 * Verification of opacity